Child Labor and Forced Labor Reports

-Source for all other data: Understanding Children's Work Project's analysis of statistics from Inquérito as Despesas e Receitas Familiares Survey, 2001 - 2002.
-(4)
+Source for all other data: International Labor Organization’s analysis of statistics from Inquérito as Despesas e Receitas Familiares (HHS), 2001–2002.
+(2)

 Based on a review of available information, Table 2 provides an overview of children's work by sector and activity.

 |Industry||Construction, including sand extraction (5,9)|